The Hands-On Growth Laws Theory Cookbook: Variables and relevant quantities

-This appendix collects all the variables and relevant quantities introduced in the sections of this cookbook.
 For each variable we provide a numerical value, a reference to the paper reporting the presented value, and a reference to the equation of this cookbook where the quantity is firstly defined.
 We present a table for each section with, beneath it, an explanation of the derivation of the parameters when they are not simply measured.
 As a general rule, we advise the reader to directly check the source of the numbers to have more information on the measurements or fitting procedures and the growth conditions at which the measure was performed.

 The presented values are valid for the bacterium \textit{E. coli}, unless otherwise specified.
 For yeast and other eukaryotes, the reader can refer to the specific references cited in this cookbook (for example Refs.~\cite{metzl-raz_principles_2017, xia_proteome_2022} for the growth laws).
 Note that some of the quantities introduced in the sections are extensive quantities, whose value strongly depends on the size of the system considered.

 These tables often report quantities that are closely relate to each other, for example the number of proteins in a cell~$P$ and the cellular protein concentration~$[P]$.
 When these values come from different references or different models, compatibility problems could arise.
 In writing these tables, we checked whether related quantities coming from different sources where compatible, and we did not found any strong disagreement (i.e. no mismatching order of magnitude was found).
 However, when designing a quantitative model even small differences can lead to numerous problems.
 We therefore advise the reader to check the level of agreements between the chosen parameters/quantities before using them together in a quantitative model.